Configuring the dashboard layout

 The following settings can be configured for each component theme:

-• In the Colors section, you can set the default background color and font color for the components.
-Under Color palette, you can configure additional columns, e.g. for the lines in a line chart component.
+In the Colors section, you can set the default background color and font color for the components.
+From DataMiner 10.4.0 [CU12]/10.5.3 onwards, you can also set the accent color.
+If a component supports an accent color (e.g. the toggle component), it will inherit the selected color.
+By default, this is set to Default, meaning the accent color will match the theme of the dashboard.
+Under Data colors or Color palette (prior to DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7), you can configure additional colors, e.g. for the lines in a line chart component.

-• In the Borders section, you can select the type of border that should be displayed around the components.
-From DataMiner 10.0.9 onwards, you can also select for which sides of a component a border should be displayed, e.g. at the top and bottom only.
+In the Borders section, you can select the type of border that should be displayed around the components.
+You can also select for which sides of a component a border should be displayed, e.g. at the top and bottom only.

 Note